jazzz/logos-keyboard/README.md

 Are you tired of putting `Logos-` prefixes in front of every identifier?
 Do you want to be cool and use unicode characters where others think they shouldn't go?

 λKeyboard (pronounced `LOH-gohs keyboard`) allows you to type `λ` characters with ease.
-It adds the lowercase lambda character to existing keylayouts on mac, so it can be used easily.
+It adds the lowercase lambda character to existing keylayouts on mac, so it can be used without requiring copy-pasting.
 The character is bound to existing symbol key so there is no conflicts with shortcuts and the base layout is otherwise unchanged.

+Layouts Included:
+- λ - Britsh
+- λ - Canadian
+- λ - Canadian - CSA

 # Use